texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Cross References and notes

-This toolbox in the toolbar allows you to insert quickly the label, cite, ref, footnote\... code.
+This toolbox in the toolbar allows you to insert quickly the \label,
+\cite, \ref, \footnote\... commands.

 ![Structure View Labels](images/tb_reference.webp)